masoudmansoury/EALinUCB/README.md

 # Exposure-aware Cascading Bandits

-This page presents the additional experimental results of paper: Mitigating Exposure Bias in Online Learning to Rank Recommendations
+This page presents the additional experimental results of paper: **Mitigating Exposure Bias in Online Learning to Rank Recommendation: A Novel Reward Model for Cascading Bandits**

 ## Experimental results of RQ1 on MovieLens1M dataset